BlueBrain/Atlas-Download-Tools/README.md

 image_id, section_number, img, df = next(dataset)
 ```
 Note that this functionality makes a simplifying assumption that
-the image slices are perfectly parallel to one of the 3 axes.
+the slices are perfectly parallel to one of the 3 axes.

 - One can obtain metadata of a dataset:
 ```python